List of General Hospital characters introduced in the 2010s: Storylines

 Ellie Trout first appears in September 2012 when Damian Spinelli convinces her to run a DNA test on Sam Morgan's deceased infant son, ultimately helping in reuniting Sam with her real son, Daniel Morgan.
 Spinelli and Ellie eventually begin dating, making Maxie Jones, Spinelli's ex-girlfriend and Ellie's new roommate, jealous.
 Maxie asks Spinelli to resume their relationship and he declines, choosing Ellie.
 Ellie finds out about Spinelli and Maxie, and asks Spinelli if he still loves her, but he proclaims that he is chosen Ellie.
 On Christmas Eve, Spinelli invites Ellie over to his employer, Sonny Corinthos' house for dinner.
 Spinelli leaves, though, when Maxie calls him and leaves Ellie there alone.
 Upset, she breaks up with him when he returns.
 Spinelli says he wants to make it up to her, telling her if Ellie still wants him, meet him on the hospital rooftop on New Year's Eve.
 Ellie initially does not plan to, but Maxie changes her mind and she goes.
 Ellie's car breaks down and she is hit by Connie Falconeri's car while receiving a call from Spinelli.
 When she did not show up at midnight, he believed she had dumped him.
-He then slept with Maxie while Ellie was rushed to the hospital, severely injured.
+He then had sex with Maxie while Ellie was rushed to the hospital, severely injured.
 Spinelli found out the truth, and stayed with Ellie.
 Ellie found out about Maxie and Spinelli, but she later forgave him.
 However, she later finds out that Maxie became pregnant with Spinelli's child as a result.
 Maxie tries to pass the baby off as the child of Lulu and Dante Falconeri, after miscarrying as their surrogate.
 Ellie initially keeps this secret, but tells Spinelli the truth after the baby is born.
 Dante and Lulu find out the truth, as well, and Maxie, Spinelli, Lulu, and Dante go to court to fight for custody.
 Spinelli eventually gains sole custody of his daughter, Georgie.
 Ellie gets a job offer in Portland, and Spinelli considers moving with her.
 After talking with Maxie, Spinelli decides to make the move, and she leaves with Spinelli and Georgie soon afterwards.